As any business owner knows, terminating a team member can be complicated.

 For example, severance is not considered wages by the Illinois Department of Employment Security (IDES) and must be categorized as a gift for past services.
 Otherwise, severance would block both the employee and employer from filing for unemployment insurance benefits.

-Luckily for Illinois-based employers, CAVU HCM eliminates the hassle and worry of managing your payroll.
+Luckily for Illinois-based employers, we eliminate the hassle and worry of managing your payroll.

-Combining concierge service with a premium software solution, CAVU HCM streamlines the payroll process for businesses large and small.
+Combining concierge service with a premium software solution, we streamline the payroll process for businesses large and small.
 Our services include payroll processing, tax management, general ledger integration, and more – all with the guidance and support of our expert team of Payroll Guides.
-With CAVU HCM, managing your payroll has never been easier.
+With us, managing your payroll has never been easier.